AndreVallestero/nvr-surveillance-system/README.md

 - 8000/tcp or 8899/tcp onvif
 - 34567/tcp media configuration-setup-factory-cms

+The most common ports for onvif are:

+- 80
+- 443
+- 8000
+- 8080
+- 8443
+- 8899

+To get more information on your camera, it's recommended to use an ONVIF scanner such as onvifer (Android), ONVIF Device Manager (Windows), or ONVIFviewer (Linux).
+You can often find the best RTSP stream URI in the scanned data.

-The default camera username is `admin`, there is no default password (empty)
+The default camera username is `admin`, the password is usually empty, but can sometimes have a default value, your ONVIF scanner should detect it.

 To directly access the network stream through RTSP with VLC or other players, use the following address: